- Who We Are

 The federal Family Medical Leave Act provides up to 12 weeks of unpaid leave for the birth and care of a newborn child, new adoption, start of foster care, care for an immediate family member with a serious health condition or when you yourself have a serious health condition.

 A child care leave without pay begins six weeks after the birth of the baby and can last for a period of up to four years.
-If you have worked for two or more years and take a child care leave, you regain your seniority and will be credited with any prior sick leave that was left in your CAR upon your return.
+If you have worked for two or more years and take a child care leave, you regain your seniority and will be credited upon your return with any sick leave that was left in your CAR.

 Teach/serve as a school secretary: Paraprofessionals with three or more years of seniority may be granted a maximum of a one-year leave without pay to teach or to serve as a secretary in a New York City public school.
-If you return within one year, you regain your seniority and any days left in your CAR when you return to work as a paraprofessional.
+If you return to work as a paraprofessional within one year, you regain your seniority and any days left in your CAR.

 Leave with pay